core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Retrieving New Security Context Parameters {#sec-group-re-join}

 The Group Manager can assist an endpoint with an incomplete Sender Context to retrieve missing data of the Security Context and thereby become fully operational in the group again.
-The two main options for the Group Manager are described in this section: i) assignment of a new Sender ID to the endpoint (see {{new-sender-id}}); and ii) establishment of a new Security Context for the group (see {{new-sec-context}}).
+The two main options for the Group Manager are: i) assignment of a new Sender ID to the endpoint (see {{new-sender-id}}); and ii) establishment of a new Security Context for the group (see {{new-sec-context}}).
 The update of the Replay Window in each of the Recipient Contexts is discussed in {{ssec-loss-mutable-context}}.

 As group membership changes, or as group members get new Sender IDs (see {{new-sender-id}}), so do the relevant Recipient IDs that the other endpoints need to keep track of.
 As a consequence, group members may end up retaining stale Recipient Contexts, that are no longer useful to verify incoming secure messages.